Patrick-Davis-MSFT/Federal-App-Innovation-Community/topics/remote-debug/aspapi_aks_debug/README.md

         `az account set --subscription [Subscription ID]`
 1. Run the bicep command to create the necessary resources.
 Note the default D1 App Service plan will incur some cost.
     `az deployment group create -g [ResourceGroup] --template-file '.\infrastructure\template.bicep' --parameters '.\infrastructure\parameters.json'`
 1. [1]Build and Deploy to Local Docker.
 Similar steps can be performed using the docker desktop UI.
+Run docker locally during these steps.
     1. Create the docker image

         ```[ps]